How to Keep a Kiddie Pool Clean All Summer Long

 N/A

-Each bug-shaped sponge absorbs 40 times its weight in oils, so if you slather your kid with sunscreen like I slather mine, this handy sponge will suck it out to help keep the kiddie pool water clean for a longer period of time.
+Each bug-shaped sponge absorbs 40 times its weight in oils, so if you slather your kid with sunscreen like I slather mine, this handy sponge will suck it out to help keep the kiddie pool clean for a longer period of time.

 How to keep a kiddie pool clean with chemicals